 I am a product of public schooling--Woodstock Union High School 1985; Univ of Vermont BA Honors, 1989; MA Geography 2000; University of British Columbia Ph.D 2006--and I deeply value how public institutions bring together people of diverse backgrounds in the collaborative efforts of learning and progressing ideas that serve people and places, alike.

-Today I live in a small town in northern Vermont with my partner, three kids, and four dogs.
-For fun, I coach youth lacrosse, garden, bike on Vermont's fantastic rail trails, and (attempt to) nordic ski.
+Today I live in an old farmhouse in a small town in northern Vermont.
+I serve as Chair of the Vermont Land Trust Board of Trustees.
+For fun, I officiate youth lacrosse, make yogurt, garden, bike on Vermont's fantastic rail trails, and (attempt to) Nordic ski.

 Address: Geography Department University of Vermont 203 Old Mill, Burlington VT 05405